karol11/reactive_json/README.md

 };
 ```

-Application expects JSON to contain an array of points, something like this:
+This application expects JSON to contain an array of points, something like this:

 ```JSON
 [